colab-vision/oracle/README.md

 ## Oracle

 `Important Note`: This is currently very WIP.
-This design system is intended to be opinionated, and focused on the kinds of work that Collab vision does (building application).
+This design system is intended to be opinionated, and focused on the kinds of work that Collab vision - my other appp - does (building application).

 ## Purpose